googleapis/python-bigquery-dataframes/README.rst

 BigFrames
 =========

 BigFrames supports scalable DataFrame APIs on top of BigQuery.
+The DataFrame API in BigFrames is loosely based on Pandas DataFrame API.